-III.E.3.
-Recommendations: The department/division's Promotion Committee reviews all evaluation materials, votes on the candidate, and provides a written recommendation to the department head.
+3. Recommendations: The department/division's Rank and Promotion Committee reviews all evaluation materials, votes on the candidate, and provides a written recommendation to the department head.
 This recommendation must include the actual vote count and may also provide additional information deemed relevant to the committee's decision.
 The department head also reviews all relevant evaluation materials and produces an individual written recommendation.
-The contents of any accompanying materials - for example a letter of appointment and workload assignments - used in the committee's deliberations and of all materials accompanying its recommendation shall remain strictly confidential, except as they are conveyed to members of the faculty and administration whose duties require knowledge of the information.

-The department head's/division chair's recommendation, the Promotion Committee's recommendation, and all evaluation materials are forwarded to the college dean.

-The college dean forwards an individual written recommendation, the recommendations of the department head and the Promotion Committee, and all relevant evaluation materials to the Provost.
+The department head's/division chair's recommendation, the Rank and Promotion Committee's recommendation, and all evaluation materials are forwarded to the college dean.
+The college dean forwards an individual written recommendation, the recommendations of the department head and the Rank and Promotion Committee, and all relevant evaluation materials to the Provost.
 The Provost reviews these items and completes a written recommendation, which is forwarded along with all other written recommendations to the President.
 The President reviews these recommendations and forwards to the Board of Regents his or her recommendation for promotion.
 The decision of the Board of Regents is final.
-During this process, the candidate will be informed each time a recommendation is made to the next higher level.
+During this process, the candidate will be informed of the decision each time a recommendation is made to the next higher level.

-III.E.4.
-Notice of Negative Recommendation: If a negative recommendation of promotion is made at any level, this fact must be reported back to the preceding levels.
+4. Notice of Negative Recommendation: If a negative recommendation of promotion is made at any level, this fact must be reported back to the preceding levels.
 The department head must inform the faculty member in writing that a negative recommendation has been made.

-III.F.
-Promotion Recommendation Deadlines: (Tenure Eligible Ranks Only)
+F. Promotion Recommendation Deadlines: (Tenure Eligible Ranks Only)